FOREWORD

 of GODS, DEMI-GODS & HEROES which will follow).

-of this book may seem considerable (and it is, of course), but there are
+bulk of this book may seem considerable (and it is, of course), but there

-of the combat tables, for instance) are those parts of the game that rightly
+details of the combat tables, for instance) are those parts of the game

 MASTERS GUIDE.

-of the "unknown" outside of the players' normal reach will make the game
+this bit of the "unknown" outside of the players' normal reach will make

 ADVANCED